Lindsay89/beautiful-react-ui/src/components/Layout/Grid/README.md

 ### Size

-It’s possible to define the column size using `size` prop.
+It’s possible to define the column by using the `size` prop.

 ```jsx
 import { Grid } from 'beautiful-ui';

 <>
   <Grid>
     <Grid.Column size="12"><Content>12</Content></Grid.Column>